-- a.
-See Note 15a. for Mid-South Logistics financing in October 2002. - b.
+b.
 On May 16, 2003, the Company executed a mortgage note secured by a distribution facility located in Windsor Locks, Connecticut and obtained funding in the principal amount of \$20 million.
 The loan bears interest at 5.63% per annum and matures on June 1, 2013.
-Annual debt service is approximately \$1,382,000 based on a 30 year amortization schedule. - c.
+Annual debt service is approximately \$1,382,000 based on a 30 year amortization schedule.

+c.
 See Note 15e. for North Moore Condo financing in April 2004.

-17. Due to Affiliates
+17. Senior Notes and Credit Facilities Due Affiliates

 a.
 At December 31, 2002, NEG had \$10.9 million outstanding under its existing \$100 million credit facility with Arnos, an Icahn affiliate.
-Arnos continued to be the holder of the credit facility;

-however, the \$10.9 million note outstanding under the credit facility was contributed to Holding LLC as part of Gascon's contribution to Holding LLC on September 12, 2001.
+Arnos continued to be the holder of the credit facility; however, the \$10.9 million note outstanding under the credit facility was contributed to Holding LLC as part of Gascon's contribution to Holding LLC on September 12, 2001.
 In December 2001, the maturity date of the credit facility was extended to December 31, 2003 and NEG was given a waiver of compliance with respect to any and all covenant violations.
 NEG was not in compliance with the minimum interest coverage ratio at September 30, 2002; and December 31, 2002 and the current ratio at December 31, 2002, however, in December 2001, NEG was given a waiver of compliance with respect to any and all covenant violations through December 31, 2003.